developerxdhananjay/school-election-scripts-and-application/README.md

-# School Election Application & Python Script
+# School Election Application & Python Script For Ubuntu
 It is a repository.
 It contains python code and application

 # How to run python scripts ?